jewettaij/moltemplate/examples/all_atom/force_field_DREIDING/README.md

 ### Limitations: *atomic charges*

 Some force-fields (like COMPASS, and moltemplate's version of OPLSAA) include rules for assigning partial charges to atoms.
-Most force fields, including AMBER GAFF and GAFF2 do not.
-So GAFF and GAFF2 users will have to obtain atomic charges by some other means, probably by using 3rd-party tools.
+Most force fields, including DREIDING does not.
+So DREIDING users will have to obtain atomic charges by some other means, probably by using 3rd-party tools.
 (Alternatively, LAMMPS' [fix qeq/point](https://lammps.sandia.gov/doc/fix_qeq.html) feature can be used to assign partial charges, especially for simple molecules containing only C, H, O, N atoms.
 If this fix is run infrequently, or run only once at the beginning of the simulation, then it should not slow the simulation down significantly.)

 ### Improper angles

-The style of improper interaction used by AMBER force fields depends on an angle which depends on the order of the atoms surrounding the central atom.
+The style of improper interaction used by DREIDING force fields depends on an angle which depends on the order of the atoms surrounding the central atom.
 When multiple atoms have the same type, this creates ambiguity in atom order.
-Since there is no guarantee that moltemplate will choose the same atom order as other molecule builders (such as AmberTools), this can lead to small unavoidable discrepancies in energies and forces computed by LAMMPS and AMBER.
+Since there is no guarantee that moltemplate will choose the same atom order as other molecule builders this can lead to small unavoidable discrepancies in energies and forces computed by LAMMPS and other simulation programs (like Materials Studio).
 But their effect should be neglegible.
+(Please let us know if this is not the case.)